-To the extent that the underwriters sell more than additional shares from the selling stockholders at the public offering price less the underwriting discount.
+To the extent that the underwriters sell more than 5,000,000 shares of common stock, the underwriters have the option to purchase up to an additional 750,000 shares from the selling stockholders at the public offering price less the underwriting discount.
 RPX will not receive any proceeds from any shares sold by the selling stockholders.